openzipkin/zipkin/zipkin-server/README.md

 The above properties allow the most common SSL setup to work out of box.
 If you need more customization, please make a comment in [this issue](https://github.com/openzipkin/zipkin/issues/2774).

+#### Automatic Index Creation
+Zipkin will automatically create new indices as needed.
+Elasticsearch by default allows automatic creation of said indices (see https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#index-creation).
+When in doubt, verify that `action.auto_create_index: false` is configured in the cluster settings.

 ### Legacy (v1) storage components
 The following components are no longer encouraged, but exist to help aid transition to supported ones.
 These are indicated as "v1" as they use